01 January 2025

 Found this on Pinterest.
 No, I don’t know who sells it.
 Don’t buy it.
 Don’t be that guy.

-We’re supposed to be religious.
+Christians are meant to be religious.
 Not just a little.
 Take a peek at that third definition again: “A supremely important pursuit or interest, followed as if worship.”
 When Jesus was asked the most important command in the Law—

 You know those people who are “religious” about their baseball team?
 Or about exercising regularly?
 Or about keeping up with their favorite shows, or about smoking weed?
 If we aren’t as hardcore about God as those people and their pursuits, how much faith do we truly have in him?

 This command is in fact the foundation of our relationship.
-If we really have a relationship with God—if we’re not simply admiring him from afar, ’cause we’re big fans—then we’re gonna be religious about it.
+If we really have a relationship with God—if we’re not simply admiring him from afar, ’cause we’re big fans—then we’re gonna get religious about him.
 We’re gonna follow him.
 We’re gonna want to follow him.
 Complacency is never gonna be good enough.
 Figuring we’re good ’cause we believe all the right things, isn’t good enough either.
 We shouldn’t be satisfied with anything less than New Heaven.

 When complacency is totally good enough.

-Where Christianism comes in is it quickly and easily replaces this devotion with cheap grace: “Why’re you striving so hard to get closer to God?
+Where Christianism comes in, is it quickly and easily replaces this devotion with cheap grace: “Why’re you striving so hard to get closer to God?
 Don’t you realize you already are close to him?
 He can’t love you any more than he already does.
 His burden’s supposed to be easy and light, Mt 11.30 and here you are trying to be perfect, as if that’s even possible.
 Stop trying to save yourself.
 Relax.
 We’ve got grace, remember?”

 Sounds like good, faith-filled Christianity, doesn’t it?
 Here’s why it’s subtly devilish.

 Arguing, “Why follow Jesus?
 You’re plenty close enough” is how lazy Christians squeeze just a bit of moral relativism into their bad religion.
-They figure goodness is too hard, and a waste of time if we’re already saved.
-All they really need to be be good enough.
-Good enough for God?
-No; good enough to look good.
-Good enough to keep other Christians off our backs.
-Y’know, hypocrisy.
+They figure the Spirit’s fruit and the Father’s mandate of goodness is much too hard, and a waste of time if we’re already saved.
+All they really need, is to be good enough.

 Any Christian who figures, “Since we’ve got grace, so why stress ourselves about being good?”
 Ro 6.1 is, to be blunt, a dick.
 And trying to make us feel bad, even evil, for attempting to follow Jesus, is definitely a dick move.